-As state and local governments continue to discuss Workforce Development, it almost seems cliché` that it’s become a major thread in conversations about economic development.
-But truly, how can state and city leaders discuss economic development without adding insightful viewpoints for ways to improve the workforce.
-In fact, a target for economic development is job creation and improved quality and access to workforce training.
-It’s this target that engages states in the workforce development movement because to them it means growth and survivability for their economy.
-Simply stated, workforce development intends to create access to career, grow stronger economies, and establish a well-trained and educated workforce.
-Now, of course, each state has established unique workforce initiatives, but amid the differences between these initiatives, one can easily spot the trends.
+As state and local governments continue to discuss workforce development, it almost seems cliché` that it’s become a significant thread in conversations about economic development.
+But honestly, how can state and city leaders discuss economic development without adding insightful viewpoints for ways to improve the workforce?
+In fact, economic development targets job creation and improved quality and access to workforce training.
+This target engages states in the workforce development movement because it means growth and survivability for local economies.
+Simply stated, workforce development intends to create access to careers, strengthen local economies, and establish a well-trained and educated workforce.
+Of course, each state has established unique workforce initiatives, but amid the differences between these initiatives, one can easily spot the trends.

 So, what are the current trends in Workforce Development?

-Although Career & Technical Education (CTE) programs have been around since the late 1800s to early 1900s, there has been a resurgence of its existence over the past 100 years.
-The truth is, CTE began because school superintendents, deans, and other educators felt the education system during the late 1800s to early 1900s were boring and out of touch with reality.
-In fact, during that time studies showed there was a need for vocational training due to a lack of skilled workers to meet job demands.
-The result of these concerns spawned The Smith Hughes Act which served as the first issue of federal funds to permit vocational education & training in the school system; current funding for vocational education & training is received through the Carl D. Perkins Career & Technical Education Act.
+Although Career & Technical Education (CTE) programs have been around since the late 1800s, there has been a resurgence in their existence over the past 100 years.
+The truth is, CTE began because school superintendents, deans, and other educators felt the education system during the late 1800s to early 1900s was boring and out of touch with reality.
+In fact, during that time, the labor force presented a need for vocational training due to a lack of skilled workers to meet job demands.
+The result of these concerns spawned The Smith Hughes Act, which served as the first issue of federal funds to permit vocational education & training in the school system; current funding for vocational education & training is received through the Carl D. Perkins Career & Technical Education Act.

-But that’s just it!…… Education should be relevant to reality.
+But that’s just it…… Education should be relevant to industry norms and technological innovations.
 For this reason, many school systems have adopted Career & Technical Education Programs through the Association for Career & Technical Education (ACTE).
 Recently, Phi Delta Kappa International released its Poll of the Public’s Attitudes Toward the Public Schools.
-While the poll was a broad survey of education issues, it was intentional to present data related to career and technical education.
+While the poll surveyed broader education issues, it specifically highlighted career and technical education data.
 The results concluded that: